By Carol Stiffler

 Seats are staggered so viewers won’t be stuck looking at the back of someone’s head, or having to crane their necks to see around another person.

-The cooling and heating repair solutions that were installed are completely silent, said Wayne Hellerstedt, board treasurer.
+The heating and cooling system is silent, said Wayne Hellerstedt, board treasurer.
 “You can feel the air move, but it doesn’t even move the cyclorama.”
 The cyclorama is a thin white curtain at the back of the stage where light can be projected to create a backdrop.
-Therefore, they see that the air conditioning repair by the air conditioning services was a success.

 The Erickson Center, which was once the home for all productions, can now be reserved more often for classes, meetings, weddings, and other events.
 Scheduling had gotten difficult, Chamberlin said, and moving all productions to the Pine Performance Center will make the Erickson Center more available for other purposes.